 Related Post: The Do’s and Don’ts of Pitching to Brands

-Once you reach a certain point of being a Content Creator, you should get paid for your time and work.
-In the beginning, you’ll have to accept collaborations for free in order to get your foot in the door, however, you shouldn’t do that forever.
+In the beginning, you may have to work for free to get your foot in the door, however, you shouldn’t do that forever.
 Creating content is hard work and you need to be compensated fairly for that.

 Although this journey isn’t solely about money, it’s still important to treat your brand as a business and remember you deserve to be compensated for your time.